 - Evaluation of alternative feed ingredients and feeding practices to enhance nutrient utilization and animal performance.

 - Wellington MO, Htoo JK, Van Kessel AG, and Columbus DA (2018) Impact of high dietary fiber and immune system stimulation on threonine requirement for whole body protein deposition in growing pigs.
 J. Anim.
 Sci.
-In press.
+96:5222-5232.

-- Manjarin R, Columbus DA, Solis J, Hernandez-Garcia AD, Suryawan A, Nguyen HV, McGuckin MM, Jimenez RT, Fiorotto ML, and Davis TA (2018) Short and long-term effect of leucine and branched-chain amino acid inclusion in a reduced protein and energy diet on muscle protein metabolism in neonatal pigs.
+- Manjarin R, Columbus DA, Solis J, Hernandez-Garcia AD, Suryawan A, Nguyen HV, McGuckin MM, Jimenez RT, Fiorotto ML, and Davis TA (2018) Short- and long-term effects of leucine and branched-chain amino acid supplementation of a protein- and energy-reduced diet on muscle protein metabolism in neonatal pigs.
 Amino Acids.
 50:943-959.